 Your mainsail might have been designed and built with a slight outward curve in the luff specifically to take advantage of bend in your mast.
 With a fixed backstay or a loosened adjustable backstay, the mast (and consequently, the luff) is relatively straight.
 This lets the mainsail form a more rounded shape in its belly when it’s filled with air, which adds power and is just what you want in light air.
 The extra fabric width in the middle of the sail has to go somewhere, so it fills to leeward.

-When you tighten an adjustable backstay, the mast curves slightly aft.
-This fits the curve in the mainsail luff, which flattens and depowers the mainsail, just what you want in a strong breeze.
+When you tighten an adjustable backstay, the top of the mast curves slightly aft.
+This makes it fit the curve in the mainsail luff, which flattens and depowers the mainsail, just what you want in a strong breeze.
 Even if your mainsail has a straight luff, the effect is the same.
 The mainsail is more efficient and the boat will heel less.
 Hence, you might not need to reef the mainsail as early or at all.

 The simple animation below illustrates this simultaneous flattening of the mainsail and headsail.
-An adjustable backstay widens the middle of both sails a few inches.
+An adjustable backstay deepens the middle of both sails a few inches.

 Another benefit of an adjustable backstay is that after a day of sailing with a tight backstay in a strong breeze, you can slacken the backstay to let the rig relax and release tension on the hull while your sailboat is moored.